 20% of the sales tax paid by an individual

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 The sun shines frequently in Bull Run, meaning your payback period could last 14.5 years per 5 kW of capacity on the high end.